matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 <a name="fetchAll" id="fetchAll"></a>
 ### `fetchAll()`

-Executes the SQL query and fetches all the rows from the result set.
+Executes an SQL `SELECT` statement and returns all fetched rows from the result set.

 #### Signature